alexanderpavlovets/react_dashboard/README.md

 - npm run build - gues what will happen ).
 Investigate how to deploy on own server.
 - redux - basically not for react , youcan use it with any library. react-redux - in this case
 - redux "createStore" function.
 What is "store" - general state storage in general.
 Refer to redux github

-# Continue on 50m - mess - look at this sheet again.
-Looks like total pain